What is the Northeast Derby Convention?

 You will assess your own skill level when you purchase a pass.
 We have provided guidelines of what skills the coaches will expect you to have already at each level.

 If I sign up for the wrong classes can I switch?

-It will be difficult to switch your skill level after the fact, and you may be asked to sit if you sign up for the advanced classes and cannot perform the required skills.
+It will be difficult to switch your skill level after the fact, and you may be asked to sit if you sign up for advanced classes and cannot perform the required skills.

 Should men come to this event?

 Yes!
 We get male skaters from across the country from all levels of modern men's roller derby.
-We will have coaches from top ranked MRDA teams and all classes, scrimmages, and events will be open to both men and women.
+We will have several coaches from top ranked MRDA teams and all classes, scrimmages, and events will be open to both men and women.

 Should referees/NSOs come to this event?